-This special Guest Artist Edition of Munchkin Booty is one of a series of limited sets celebrating Munchkin.
-This game has been re-illustrated by Tom Siddell, best known for his long-running webcomic, Gunnerkrigg Court.
+This special Guest Artist Edition of Munchkin is one of a series of limited sets celebrating Munchkin.
+This game has been re-illustrated by John Kovalic, who has illustrated most of our Munchkin games . . . but until now, not Munchkin Fu!
 We've placed the artist's signature where a set icon would normally go.
 Since this set didn't originally have an icon, this worked out great!

-For more about all the Guest Artist Edition games, look at guestartists.sjgames.com.
+For more about all the Guest Artist Edition games, look at munchkin.sjgames.com/ guestartists.